 60.010 SURPLUS PERSONAL PROPERTY

-Personal property owned by the City and under the dollar value of $500 may be disposed of with the approval of any department head or the City Manager.
+Personal property owned by the City and under the dollar value of $500 (per item or per lot if all the same equipment) may be disposed of with the approval of any department head or the City Manager.
 Personal property that exceeds that dollar value may be disposed of only after being declared surplus by the City Manager.
 The method of disposal will be determined based on condition, value, demand, and/or use.

 Personal property may be declared surplus by the City Manager or designee if it is scheduled for replacement in an adopted budget or it is no longer necessary to provide City services.